-But there was something else.
-What was even more strange was that none of the winners showed much of a reaction.
+But there was something else that smelled fishy.
+What was even odder was that none of the winners showed much of a reaction.
 Usually, when people win something they get excited.
 They scream.
 They jump up and down.
 They yell.
-There was virtually no reaction by any of the nine winners.
+There was no reaction by any of the nine winners.
 This seemed beyond normal expectation for what would happen if you randomly plucked nine people out of a casino crowd and told them they were guaranteed to win hundreds of dollars in prize money, and perhaps even $10,000.
-All the winners appeared to be upscale people, and by that I mean wealthy locals who had lots of money with which to gamble.
-In other words, they looked like VIPs.
-It was as though they knew.
+All the winners appeared to be upscale people, and by that, I mean wealthy locals who had lots of money with which to gamble.
+They looked like VIPs.
+It was as though they knew in advance.

 If Stations Casinos promotes this as a “giveaway” (which they do), there’s probably nothing technically corrupt about any favoritism.
+Surely, it’s in the fine print.
 After all, giving perks to the heaviest losers would indeed be a giveaway and a stroke of the suckers who drop bundles at the casino.
 However, these monthly contests are advertised as drawings.
 One presumes that a drawing is random and that everyone has a chance to win.

-If a representative of Stations Casinos wishes to answer these concerns I’ve raised, then I’ll make this public forum available to them without editorial comment.
+If a representative of Stations Casinos wishes to answer these concerns I’ve raised, then I’ll make this public forum available to them without editorial comment (postscript ——of course, they never responded).
 I’m willing to provide equal time in order to get an explanation.
 For the record, I did make an attempt to ask someone about the unlikelihood of all the winners being present at the casino.
 The market representative standing next to the stage was rude and dismissive of my inquiry, which incited me to raise this publicly.

 In the meantime, I’d like to hear from readers who understand probability and get an unbiased assessment of what occurred.
 Could 10 out of 11 winners all manage to be present on the night of a drawing out of tens of thousands of entrants, particularly within an area that holds no more than a few thousand people?